lauraminayaa/Consulting_Firm_Case/README.md

-Absolutely!
-Here is your **final, fully integrated README**—including the Table of Contents, optimized intro, value statement, quick highlights, testimonials, all your project sections, and clear contact info.
-Just copy and paste directly into your `README.md`!

----

 # Uncovering Profitability: A Power BI Case Study

 **Turning raw business data into actionable profit: uncovering $724K in hidden value with executive dashboards and sharp analytics.**